Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 # SceneDelegate

-Apple introduce it in 2019 so that iOS applications can run multiple applications simultaneously.
+Apple introduce it in 2019 (iOS 13) so that iOS applications can run multiple applications simultaneously.

 # Third Party Packages